Peter-Vought/Django_Made_Easy_deployment/README.md

 ## 3 Virtual environment

   Before cloning up our project from the remote repository, we need to set up our virtual environment.
-To do so, we first have to install the python3 <i>venv</i> package.
+To do so, we first have to install the python3 *venv* package.
 Install the package by typing:

   ***``Ubuntu 20.04.5 LTS terminal``***